PLUG'N SCRIPT

 Common attributesRead about `common`

 ididentifieremptyIdentifier of the elementThe id of an element has to be globally unique.
-Two elements cannot have the same identifier
+Don't start with a digit for AngelScript compatibility.

 Examples